-The Association of Applied Paleontological Services (AAPS) is pleased to announce the René M. Vandervelde Research Grant.
+The Association of Applied Paleontological Sciences (AAPS) is pleased to announce the René M. Vandervelde Research Grant.
 Beginning in 2007, Korite® International is making $1000 available annually to qualified students and researchers working in the marine paleontology, geology, or stratigraphy of the Late Cretaceous Pierre and Bearpaw Shales of North America.
 Through this grant, Korite® International is hoping to encourage scientific research and publications on the fauna and flora of these deposits.
 Korite® International is the world's foremost collector of ammonites from the Bearpaw Shale of Alberta and markets the beautiful Ammolite gems and jewelry around the world.

-|Isabella Kruta||2008||Muséum National d'Histoire Naturelle & University of Burgundy - Dijon, France|
+|Isabella Kruta||2008||Muséum National d'Histoire Naturelle & University of Burgundy|

 |Joshua Slattery||2015||University of South Florida|